Industrial communications networks: Selecting components that make the grade

 • Industrial-grade Cat 5e (two-pair and four-pair), Cat 6 (four-pair) and Cat 6a (four-pair) cables with heavy-duty, oil- and UV-resistant jackets.

-• Industrial-grade connectivity components, like IP20-rated or IP67-rated sealed patch cords, connectors, modular jacks and plug kits, adaptors and more.
+• Industrial-grade connectivity components, such as IP20-rated or IP67-rated sealed patch cords, connectors, modular jacks and plug kits, adaptors and more.

 Brian Shuman is a senior product development engineering project manager at the Belden Engineer Center in Richmond, Ind.
 He has responsibilities in the design, development, testing and technical customer support for copper cables.
 He is the vice-chair of the ODVA EtherNet/IP Physical Layer Special Interest Group.
 Additionally, he represents Belden in the TIA TR-42.9 Industrial Telecommunications Infrastructure subcommittee.
 He is a Registered Communication Distribution Designer through BICSI and a member of IEEE.
 Shuman earned a B.S.E.E. from Purdue University.